WSU Everett Student Ambassador Program

 Ambassadors will be compensated in the form of tuition waivers.
 A tuition waiver will be applied to the student’s account each semester they serve as an ambassador.
 (No waivers will be applied during Summer Semester.)

-All ambassadors are required to attend the following:
+This is a volunteer based program and all ambassadors are asked to attend the following:

 - Autumn Retreat (before the semester begins)